PDC-support/singularity-introduction/PITCHME.md

 ---

-## Transfer files into container

-**Read mode:** You can read/write to file system outside container and read inside container.

-**write mode:** You can read/write inside container.

----

 ## How do I execute commands in singularity

-Commands in the container can be given as normal as long as the path are right.
+Commands in the container can be given as normal.

 ```
 singularity exec my_image.simg ls